core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 # The Request-Tag Option # {#request-tag}

 The Request-Tag is intended for use as a short-lived identifier for keeping apart distinct blockwise request operations on one resource from one client, addressing the issue described in {{body-int}}.
 It enables the receiving server to reliably assemble request payloads (blocks) to their message bodies, and, if it chooses to support it, to reliably process simultaneous blockwise request operations on a single resource.
-The requests must be integrity protected in order to protect against interchange of blocks between different message bodies.
+The requests must be integrity protected if they should protect against interchange of blocks between different message bodies.

 In essence, it is an implementation of the "proxy-safe elective option" used just to "vary the cache key" as suggested in {{RFC7959}} Section 2.4.